kasper-piskorski/docs/pages/overview/troubleshooting.md

 keywords: troubleshooting
 last_updated: August 10, 2016
 tags: [getting_started]
-summary: "Troubleshooting guide for MindmapsDB"
+summary: "Troubleshooting guide for MindmapsDB."
 sidebar: home_sidebar
 permalink: troubleshooting.html
 folder: overview
 ---
-# Troubleshooting

-> **There will be bugs**
->
-> While part of the EAP program you may encounter some exceptions.
-This section
-> will attempt to help you debug any problems you may encounter.
-Please feel
-> free to use our [discussion forums] (http://discuss.mindmaps.io) for any specific queries.
+{% include warning.html content="While MindmapsDB is still in an early adopters phase, you may encounter some exceptions.
+This page attempts to help you debug any problems you may experience.
+Please feel free to use our [discussion forums](http://discuss.mindmaps.io) for any specific queries." %}

 ## Strange Exceptions